Quick start

 If you are using OpenKAT for the first time you can go through the onboarding flow.
 The onboarding flow helps you to perform your very first scan.
 The onboarding flow introduces the basic concepts of adding an object, setting a clearance level, enabling boefjes in order to gather data and perform various scans and the creation of your first report.

-The onboarding consists of two parts:
+The onboarding consists of the following steps:

-• OpenKAT introduction
+• Plugin introduction

 Login & Registration